Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 11. Boost Acid-Loving Plants

-This product can also help lower the pH of soil for certain plants.
+This product can also help lower the soil’s pH for specific plants.

 To use vinegar to aid plants that like acidic soil, make a solution by combining one cup of plain white household vinegar with a gallon of water.

 Next, water your plants with this vinegar solution.
-Apply it to the soil around plants and shrubs like azaleas, hydrangeas, and camellias.
+Apply it to the soil around the plants and shrubs, such as azaleas, hydrangeas, and camellias.

 12. Help Seeds Germinate Better